Four Types of End Times Books & the Order in which to Read Them!

 Dispensational Pre-millennialism: “The End Times in Chronological Order” by Ron Rhodes – If you want a clear and concise idea about the complicated order of a pre-tribulation rapture, this is an interesting read.
 It may not give you a deep understanding of the scriptural arguments behind it all.
 But, the goal is to give you a basic understanding of all crazy terms from a Dispensational Pre-mil view.

-Historical Pre-millennialism: “The Blessed Hope” by George Eldon Ladd is my favorite.
-Ladd has had a huge impact on my eschatology.
-But, if you wanted a more modern and imaginative take, also try “End Times Made Easy” by Gary Wentz.
-The graphic designing and dressing is terrible.
+Historical Pre-millennialism: “The Blessed Hope” by George Eldon Ladd is my classic pick.
+But, my current favorite is “End Times Made Easy” by Gary Wentz.
+The graphic designing is terrible.
 But he seems to have a good spirit about him.
+And he’s super insightful – even though he’s got no academic street cred.

 Post-Millennialism: Try “The Millennium” by Loraine Boettner